-- Regular Cab models: A forward-facing child restraint system which belongs to a passenger risk group should never be installed on the right passenger seat with the passenger airbag off switch in the AUTO position, because the force of the deploying airbag could cause death or serious injury to the child in forward seating position. (→P. 132) - Regular Cab models (Bench type seat): Do not install a child restraint system on the center seat if it interferes with driving operations such as changing the shift lever position.
+- Regular Cab models (Bench type seat): Do not install a child restraint system on the center seat if it interferes with driving operations such as changing the shift lever position.
 In this case, install the child restraint system on the right passenger seat. - Do not use the seat belt extender when installing a child restraint system on the front or rear passenger seat.
 If installing a child restraint system with the seat belt extender connected to the seat belt, the seat belt will not securely hold the child restraint system, which could cause death or serious injury to the child or other passengers in the event of a sudden stop, sudden swerve or an accident. - Do not allow the child to lean his/her head or any part of his/her body against the door or the area of the seat, front and rear pillars or roof side rail from which the side airbags or curtain shield airbags deploy even if the child is seated in the child restraint system.
-It is dangerous if the side airbags and curtain shield airbags inflate, and the force of the rapid inflation could cause death or serious injury to the child. - Make sure you have complied with all installation instructions provided by the child restraint manufacturer and that the system is properly secured.
+It is dangerous if the side airbags and curtain shield airbags inflate, and the impact could cause death or serious injury to the child. - Make sure you have complied with all installation instructions provided by the child restraint manufacturer and that the system is properly secured.
 If it is not secured properly, it may cause death or serious injury to the child in the event of a sudden stop, sudden swerve or an accident.